 I’m Dr. Arielle Johnson and I’m really, really interested in food and flavor, especially in the contexts of cooking, restaurants, and food systems.
-My PhD dissertation focused on flavor chemistry and gastronomy, I was the in-house R&D scientist for the world’s best restaurant, and I’m a Director’s Fellow at the MIT Media Lab.
+My PhD dissertation focused on flavor chemistry and gastronomy, I was the in-house R&D scientist for the world’s best restaurant, and I’m currently the Science Officer on Alton Brown’s Food Network show Good Eats.

-My formal training is in analytical chemistry and sensory analysis but I am ecumenical in choice of tools for locating, analyzing, and creating knowledge about food, flavor, and the systems that they inhabit.
+My formal training is in analytical chemistry and sensory analysis but I work in any kind of technique or discipline that’s useful for making knowledge about food, flavor, and the systems that they inhabit.

 Flavor is a composite sense evolved to integrate taste and smell (with input from the other senses) to give us information and pleasure from the food we eat.

 Flavor is a visceral link, perhaps the most essential link, between culture, evolution, ecology, health, and biodiversity:

 In the brain, flavor cross-talks extensively with emotions and memory.

 On the sensory side, flavor comes from many different kinds of molecules, produced by plants, animals, and microbes as attractants, weapons, adaptations, by-products of other biologically useful molecules, and from cooking.